mytram/learning-programming-in-python-notes/README.md

 ## Tutoring notes

-- Keep sessions short, 15 to 20 minutes each
+- Keep sessions short, 15 to 20 minutes each.
+Use a timer
 - Repeat the key concepts over and over again
 - Effective use of technologies
   - Navigation